objectbox/objectbox-c/README.md

 Usage and Installation
 ----------------------
 The C API comes as a single header in the [include/objectbox.h](include/objectbox.h) file.
-Compile your code against it and use the binary library to link against.
+Compile your code against it and use the binary library (.so, .dylib, .dll depending on the platform) to link against.

 There are a couple of ways to get the library: